Pediatric feminizing hormone therapy

-Physical Effects of feminizing hormone can involve testosterone blocking medication alone, estrogen medication alone, or testosterone blocking medication along with estrogen.
+Physical effects of feminizing hormone can involve testosterone blocking medication alone, estrogen medication alone, or testosterone blocking medication along with estrogen.

 Most physical changes associated with feminizing hormone therapy occur over the course of approximately two years.
 However, the amount of change and the exact timeline of effects can be highly variable.
 Factors that influence the amount and timeline of changes include inheritance (genetic influences passed down from biological parents), age, health status, lifestyle, and dosage (amount, frequency, route of administration).